 King Edward’s school, established in 1553 by King Edward VI, is one of the famous English private schools in the south of England.
 The School offers a blend of forward-thinking and traditional values in a secure picturesque environment.

-The programme includes structured English lessons, varied activities and fantastic excursions.
+The programme includes 20 hours per week structured English lessons, varied activities and fantastic excursions.
 Students are given an English level assessment on the first morning to make sure they are placed in the right class to really enjoy and learn as much as possible.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.
-The course syllabus covers essential English language skills with particular emphasis on speaking, listening and pronunciation both inside and outside the classroom, helping children to turn theoretical knowledge of the language into a practical ability to express themselves with confidence.

-- Academic Skills: This course is designed to help students improve their academic reading, writing, listening and speaking skills for two hours per week.
+- Academic Skills: This course gives students an introduction to exam techniques and is designed to help students improve the skills of their academic reading, writing, listening and speaking over two hours per week.

-- Group Projects: Group projects will encourage teamwork, participation and communication.
+- Group Projects: Group projects aim to encourage teamwork, participation and communication through the completion of real-world tasks that use English with an authentic purpose.
 Each group will present their group work in a presentation evening.

-- Assessment: At the end of the course, teachers will assess students’ skills in reading, writing, speaking and listening, as well as their overall English proficiency.
-All students will receive a certificate according to their English levels.
+- Assessment: At the end of the course, teachers will assess students’ skills in reading, writing, speaking and listening, as well as their overall English proficiency to provide students with a realistic determination of their English ability.
+All students will receive a certificate of recommended English level measured against the CEFR scale, which can be applied against other international English exams such as Cambridge ESOL & IELTS.

 King Edward’s School English summer course consists of a well-balanced programme of English tuition, activities, sports and excursions.
 The weekly programme includes: